Mandragora (band): Later years

 The release of the band's most recent album, Pollen, in 1998 saw them shift into a more dance orientated direction, encompassing elements of dub, psy-trance and Celtic music.
 They drew on both traditional world musical styles and the mechanisms of the psychedelic dance scene.

 Also on this album were notable guest appearances from Howard Marks and Arthur Brown.

 After the release of Pollen the band took a hiatus.
 Multi-instrumentalists Simon Williams and Phil Thornton went on to form Earthdance a group of musicians, film makers and producers specialising in world/dance and chillout music.

 Resurgence

-According to the band's official website, a new album is scheduled for release in 2010.
-The article states: "World dance music pioneers and firm festival favorites’ Mandragora’ are back doing live shows and have a new album/film scheduled for release in 2010.
-The current line-up features the amazing Bosnian singer Dalinda, who grew up in Libya and has released albums for ARC records.
-Dalinda is well known all over the Middle East and North Africa from her MTV appearances in Egypt and live performances throughout the world.
-Original members Simon Williams and Phil Thornton are back performing live again as Mandragora after several years concentrating on studio projects, producing other artists and performing live with other acts as well as recording musicians all over the globe!"
+According to the band's official website, an album was scheduled for release in 2010 but since then has not been released to this day.